Glossary of Shuffleboard Terms

 A shot before the start of a game to learn about the speed of the court and discs.
 There are usually two speed shots for each player as part of the practice shots taken.

-While shooting the cue disc, focusing on a selected spot of the nearer scoring diagram in order to direct the cue disc over and beyond that spot to ensure it travels towards its intended target.
+While shooting the cue disc, focusing on a selected spot of the nearer scoring diagram in order to direct the cue disc over and beyond that spot as a method of aiming the disc towards its intended target.

 The section of the scoring diagram, at the end from which the players are shooting, that is between the baseline, the bottom line of the 7s and the sidelines.
-All the discs must be placed completely within the starting area, not touching any lines including the separation triangle, before any disc is shot at the start of an end.
+All the unplayed discs are required to be placed completely within the starting area, not touching any lines including the separation triangle, before any disc is shot.
+In game formats where competing players shoot from the same end, one disc color for each, the separation triangle separates the two colors of discs, yellow placed on the right when shooting from the head of the court and on the left from the foot of the court.
 Also STAGING AREA, SHOOTING AREA.

 Used in expressions humorously to point out that a disc has landed in the kitchen.
 (Examples: "Your disc is steaming now!"; "The steam is rising on that one!")